Homepage

 Inspired by the Black Press

-Rooted in the Black press's history of understanding of journalism as pro-democracy activism, the Center for Journalism & Democracy seeks to honor and disseminate the traditions of the Black press.
+Rooted in the history of integrity and journalism as activism, the Center for Journalism & Democracy seeks to honor and disseminate the traditions of the Black press by training journalists across the diaspora of HBCUs.

 A New Leader in Investigative Journalism

-Founded at Howard University, long an epicenter of Black intellectual thought and home to the nation's oldest Black collegiate newspaper, the Center will make Howard the hub of its efforts to develop and train budding journalists across the diaspora of HBCUs.
+Founded at Howard University, long an epicenter of Black intellectual thought and home to the nation's oldest Black collegiate newspaper, the Center will develop and support budding investigative journalists.

 Pushing the Field Towards Pro-Democracy Journalism

 American democracy is in peril.
-The Center for Journalism & Democracy exists to enforce the understanding that for journalists there can be no neutrality when it comes to democracy, as a free press cannot exist without a free and open society where those in power govern with the consent of the governed.
+The Center for Journalism & Democracy exists to enforce the understanding that there can be no free press without a free society where those in power govern with the consent of the governed.

 sign up for updates